 I mentioned before in my holiday gift guide the importance of a high quality hair dryer.
-It can make a huge difference in your hair health, driving time, and even your hearing.
-This hair dryer may be a bit pricey, but honestly, it lived up to the hype.
+It can make a huge difference in your hair health, drying time, and even your hearing.
+This blow dryer may be a bit pricey, but honestly, it lived up to the hype.

 Hair Dryer Design

 Right off the bat I was impressed with the design.
 It’s much lighter than my Elchim dryer, well balanced, and also surprisingly compact–meaning the barrel is about half the length of an average hair dryer.

 My favorite part about the Dyson dryer is that the air intake is located at the base of the handle.
 You know what that means?
 It’s almost impossible for your hair to get sucked in!
 Embarrassing, I know.
 I’m human, but I speak from personal experience when I tell you: it’s not fun.

 My friend mentioned that one of the things she loves is how quiet it is.
 I’ve mentioned before that professional hair dryers are safer for your ears, since they are quieter and cut out the damaging high pitched sounds that one may experience with standard dryers.
 The Dyson is in fact quieter than my Elchim in terms of volume, but it seems to be higher pitched—not to the point of discomfort, but definitely noticeable.

 The Dyson has three heat settings and three speed settings, while my Elchim hair dryer has three heat settings and only two speeds.
 The Dyson hair dryer definitely has more power, but I’d say their heat levels are relatively the same.
 My drying time was not impacted and still lasted about 15 to 20 minutes.